 Your safety throughout the challenge should be your #1 priority.
 That starts with picking and planning a safe route, always being aware of your surroundings, always being aware of what your body is telling you, and always being able to contact someone should there be an emergency.
 I’ve added a few items listed below which will contribute to your overall safety, but please be proactive and think ahead, try to anticipate any eventualities and do what you need to do to reduce any risks.

-My hwife Sara Fingerhut has graciously volunteered to be the central point of contact during the race.
-She will have each person’s contact info, you’ll have her info, she’ll have your emergency contact info.
-She will also have the ability to track each participant’s location in real time.
-It is very important that she be able to see where you are at any given point in the challenge (see tracking section below), not just to be able to provide updates to the outside world, but for your safety.
-I will ask that you shoot her a text as soon as you are planning to begin your challenge so she knows who is out on the trail at any given time.
-Also, it is your responsibility to notify her when you either (A) finish your 24 hours of travel or (B) decide you are done with the challenge.
-At that point, you must send her your exact finishing location.
+During the Challenge, there will be a designated central point of contact to coordinate the Challenge and follow all participants.
+The coordinator will have each person’s contact info, you’ll have their info, and they’ll have your emergency contact info.
+They will also have the ability to track each participant’s location in real time.
+It is very important that they be able to see where you are at any given point in the challenge (see tracking section below), not just to be able to provide updates to the outside world, but for your safety.
+I will ask that you shoot the coordinator a text as soon as you are planning to begin your challenge so they knows who is out on the trail at any given time.
+Also, it is your responsibility to notify them when you either (A) finish your 24 hours of travel or (B) decide you are done with the challenge.
+At that point, you must send them your exact finishing location.
+Contact info for the coordinator will be sent to participants closer to the Challenge.

-You must also ensure you have enough battery power to keep your phone (or Garmin, etc.) powered for the entire challenge.
+You must ensure you have enough battery power to keep your phone powered for the entire challenge.
 I highly recommend bringing a battery pack/brick and charging cable.
 I would expect you will have to charge your device(s) at some point during the challenge.
 And even more so if you plan to use your phone, watch PornHub or listen to music during the challenge.

 It’s up to you to prepare sufficiently for anything you’ll need during the challenge.
 You’ll either bring items with you that you’ll need, arrange to meet someone to get gear/supplies, or plan to procure gear/supplies along the way.